LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

      ```

-3. **Show the conversation view.**  If your system implementation involves an authentication step, you must call our `showConversation` method provided by the LPMessagingSDK instance.
+3. **Show the conversation view.** If your system implementation involves an authentication step, you must call the `showConversation` method provided by the LPMessagingSDK instance.
 It pushes a new navigation stack containing the conversation view.
-For more details on Activity mode and Fragment mode, see [Authentication](mobile-app-messaging-sdk-for-android-resources-authentication.html).

    Choose an authentication method:

-   - **Activity mode**
+   * **Activity mode** - Implements the toolbar that displays the agent name to the consumer.
+The 'Is Typing' indicator displays when the agent is typing.

+      Start a new conversation activity to open the conversation window in a separate activity:

       ```java
-     LivePerson.showConversation(Activity activity, LPAuthenticationParams lpAuthenticationParams, ConversationViewParams params‎);
+      LivePerson.showConversation(getActivity(), LPAuthenticationParams lpAuthenticationParams, ConversationViewParams params‎);
       ```

+      The SDK implements the controls on the action bar.

+   * **Fragment mode**  - Attaches the returned fragment to a container in your activity.
+The caller, placed inside a container, receives the conversation fragment from the SDK.
+Also, the caller is responsible for initializing the SDK and, if needed, implementing a toolbar or other indicators according to the provided SDK callbacks.

+      {:.notice}
+      Make sure that the init process, from the `onInitSucceed`callback, finished successfully.

-   - **Fragment mode (Attach the returned fragment to a container in your activity)**
+      Open conversation window in a fragment to return a conversation fragment and place it in a container in your activity:

       ```java
       LivePerson.getConversationFragment(LPAuthenticationParams lpAuthenticationParams, ConversationViewParams params‎);
       ```

-     **Tip.** When using fragment mode, you could use the provided SDK callbacks in your app in order to implement functionalities such as menu items, action bar indications, agent name, and typing indicator.
+      **Tip.** When using fragment mode, you could use the provided SDK callbacks in your app to implement functionalities such as menu items, action bar indications, agent name, and typing indicator.

+   * **Fragment mode - Handle CSAT (feedback)**  - Implements notifications of the CSAT screen state (**visible**/**invisible**).
+For example, you can show a different title on the toolbar or show a close CSAT button.

+      The container Activity (the activity that hosts the fragment) needs to implement  ConversationFragmentCallbacks interface:

+      ```java
+      public interface ConversationFragmentCallbacks {

+        void setFeedBackMode(boolean on, IFeedbackActions actions);

+        // boolean on-Notify whether feedback (csat) screen is visible or dismisses.
+        // IFeedbackActions actions - provides set of actions for the feedback screen. void onSurveySubmitted(IFeedbackActions actions);

+        void setSecureFormMode(boolean on, String formTitle) {}
+      }

+      // IFeedbackActions actions-provides a set of actions for the feedback screen. public interface IFeedbackActions {

+        void closeFeedBackScreen();

+        //close the screen, for example-after submitting the CSAT.
+When showing the "thank you" screen.

+        void skipFeedBackScreen();

+        //skip and close the whole feedback process.
+      }
+      ```

+      Once the CSAT screen is visible, **setFeedBackMode** will be called with **true** value, when the CSAT is not visible anymore (skip/submitted) - **setFeedBackMode** will be called with **false** value.

+      Example - how to use **ConversationFragmentCallbacks** (code from the container Activity)

+      ```java
+      class ContainerActivity extends FragmentActivity implements ConversationFragmentCallbacks {
+        @Override
+        public void setFeedBackMode(boolean on, final IFeedbackActions actions) {
+          toolbar.setTitle("Csat mode: " + ( on ? "on!" : "off!" ));
+          toolbar.setNavigationOnClickListener(new View.OnClickListener() {
+            @Override
+            public void onClick(View v) {
+              if (actions != null){
+                actions.closeFeedBackScreen();
+              }
+            }
+          });
+        }

+        @Override
+        public void onSurveySubmitted(IFeedbackActions actions) {
+          toolbar.setTitle("survey submitted");
+        }
+      }
+      ```

 4. **Initialize your application.**  We have provided examples to use to help you get started.
 The demo account has basic features available for demonstrating the Conversational Commerce experience in the LiveEngage console.